Correct Your Breast Asymmetry with Help From Metro Detroit's Top Cosmetic Surgeon

 What Are You Waiting For?

 We promise to bring out your best with cutting edge treatments and technologies.
-Dr. Roche is the only Double Board Certified cosmetic surgeon in Michigan, providing treatments in our very own Accredited Surgical Center!
+Dr. Roche is the only Triple Board Certified cosmetic surgeon in Michigan, providing treatments in our very own Accredited Surgical Center!
 Make your appointment today and see how easy it is to bring out your very best features.